 - To create value, not just dialogue

 As we said, transforming information that is communicated into future actions is what matters.
-Once we know where we’re going and why, we can begin to measure what kind impact it has on our overall success and if it in fact is creating any value for our organisation.
+Once we know where we’re going and why, we can begin to measure what kind of an impact it has on our overall success and if it in fact is creating any value for our organization.